Edit regions in GarageBand for iPhone

 Move a region

-Move a region forwards or back in time: Drag the region left or right.
+Move a region forward or back in time: Drag the region left or right.
 Align the left edge of the region with the bar or beat on the ruler where you want it to start playing.

 Move a region to another track with the same Touch Instrument: Drag the region up or down.
 You can also drag regions between Keyboard and Sampler tracks, and between Audio Recorder and Amp tracks.
 Smart Drums regions cannot be dragged to another Smart Drums track.